How to Get Involved

 4-H Dog Project Class Schedule:

 The Dog Project in Trempealeau County usually starts around March.
-It begins with an informational class to learn more about the project, the schedule for the year, and to turn in the proper paperwork to ensure animal safety.
+It begins with an informational class to learn more about the project, and the schedule for the year, and to turn in the proper paperwork to ensure animal safety.

 The 2024 obedience class schedule will come out in the spring.
 Watch the newsletter for current information.